jai-the-seeker/CTF-OSCP/Curl.md

 -x, --proxy [protocol://]host[:port]
 curl -x 192.201.208.3:3128 127.0.0.1

-# Get a file from an HTTP server that requires user and password, using the same proxy as above:
+# Get a file from an HTTP server that requires user and password, using the proxy:
 curl -u user:passwd -x my-proxy:888 http://www.get.this/
 ```
 The proxy string can be specified with a protocol:// prefix.
 No protocol specified or http:// will be treated as HTTP proxy.
 Use socks4://, socks4a://, socks5:// or socks5h:// to request a specific SOCKS version to be used.